kaimitai/faxedit/readme.md

 ### Version History

+* 2025-12-21: version beta-5

+  * Added BMP import/export for world graphics, title, intro, and outro screens, with automatic CHR and attribute-table reconstruction.
+  * Added full palette editor for all world palettes and title/intro/outro palettes.
+  * Expanded scene metadata: default music, tileset selection, and entry positions.
+  * Added editor for palette-to-music mapping used for same‑world door transitions.
+  * Added fog metadata editor for world/palette combinations.
+  * Added HUD attribute-table editor with preview.
+  * World tilesets are now loaded from ROM instead of being hard‑coded.
+  * Metatiles can now reference any CHR tile index.
+  * Window position and state are now saved at OS level.
+  * Added palette override for rendering screens without modifying game data.
+  * The metatile picker draws metatiles using their actual sub-palette

 * 2025-11-29: version beta-4

   * Optimized tilemap placement: The editor now dynamically distributes the eight world tilemaps across available ROM banks, eliminating the rigid fixed layout of the original game.
 This includes support for placing tilemap data in previously unused banks, unlocking new storage capacity.
 We are now breaking an invariant that has existed for almost forty years.
-  * Building Sprite Set editor: World�4 (Buildings) now supports direct visual editing of sprite sets.
+  * Building Sprite Set editor: World 4 (Buildings) now supports direct visual editing of sprite sets.
 We also enabled the "Enter Door"-button for doors to buildings, in which case the door's screen and sprite set both will be selected.
   * Gridline toggle in tilemap window: Developers can enable or disable gridlines for clearer visual alignment when editing maps.
   * Default palette: The palette used to render screens will not go back to the world's default palette whenever you change screens via the slider.
 If you navigate to another world, however, it will revert to the default again.
   * Configurable NES palette: The palette definition has been moved into the configuration XML, allowing custom overrides and experimentation with color schemes.